 THIS AND THAT

 This page is meant to capture some of the highlights of Dr. Gilligan's diverse and varied musical life.
-From local accompanying to international travel, from classroom teaching to pre-concert discussions, every week, every month, every semester offers new and exciting opportunities to write, perform, discuss, and teach music.
+From local playing to international travel, from classroom teaching to pre-concert discussions, every week, every month, every semester offers new and exciting opportunities to write, perform, discuss, and teach music.